How To Fix An Unhealthy Relationship With Counseling

 Although Mike had never given her any reason to believe that he was unfaithful, Megan became more and more jealous and controlling.
 This only pushed Mike further away.
 He used to enjoy spending time with Megan, but now it seemed like their fun evenings had morphed into constant accusations.
 The more she complained about him going to the bar with his friends, the more he wanted to be there!
 Finally, Megan suggested that they see a therapist.
 Mike agreed, and they started couple’s counseling through ReGain.

 During their therapy sessions, the counselor helped Megan and Mike understand themselves better.
-Megan opened up about her childhood and the fact that her father, an alcoholic, had frequently cheated on her mother with women he met at a bar.
+Megan opened up about her childhood and how her father, an alcoholic, had frequently cheated on her mother with women he met at a bar.
 Unknowingly, Megan would project the feelings she had about her father and his affairs onto Mike.

 Mike, an only child, was raised by his mother.
 He recounted stories of instances in which he had to be responsible for his mother’s feelings and how difficult this was for him at times.
 Megan’s constant accusations brought up that same helpless feeling from childhood.
 This caused him to detach from Megan instead of reassuring her.